Helpful hints for your Pre-Admission Telephone Interview

 Helpful hints for your Pre-Admission Clinic visit

 - Allow approximately 30 minutes for parking, finding the clinic, and registration.
+(Refer to our Maps and Directions webpage)

 - Registration will be done in the Pre-Admission Clinic (PAC).